 Other Causes of Cognitive Decline

 - Advanced age and idleness: As previously mentioned, as one grows older, the brain’s performance tends to decrease.
-Most medical studies show that an aging brain is one that which is exposed to fewer activities, such as less physical exercise, less thinking as well as less reasoning.
+Most medical studies show that an aging brain is one that is exposed to fewer activities, such as less physical exercise, less thinking as well as less reasoning.
 Those who are physically and mentally active tend to have higher IQ than dormant people who do little or no exercise, are at less risk for dementia.

 - Obesity: Some studies show that obesity tends to lower one’s reasoning and brain capacity.
 When the brain is adequately supplied with blood, it is healthy and active.
 However, in cases where there is increased deposition of fats or adipose tissue on the brain matter due to obesity, the brain becomes less active, given the low blood supply or circulation through it.
-Obesity damages the brain structure and consequently, affects the cognitive ability of an individual.
-It has been proved that memory function can be improved by a good weight management program that restricts intake of cholesterol and saturated fats.
+Obesity damages the brain structure and consequently affects the cognitive ability of an individual.
+It has been proved that memory function can be improved by a good weight management program that restricts the intake of cholesterol and saturated fats.

 - Hypertension: Studies have also indicated that hypertension or high blood pressure is a major cause for decline in cognition or cognitive performance.
-Studies suggest that an increased blood pressure is detrimental to the brain’s capillaries (cerebrocapillaries).
+Studies suggest that increased blood pressure is detrimental to the brain’s capillaries (cerebrocapillaries).
 High blood pressure results in damage of these capillaries and the result is a brain that is inadequately supplied with blood and necessary nutrients.